socomsystems/documentation/admin_manual/installation/selinux_configuration.rst

 =====================

-When you have SELinux enabled on your Linux distribution, you may run into permissions problems after a new Nextcloud installation, and see ``permission denied`` errors in your Nextcloud logs.
+When you have SELinux enabled on your Linux distribution, you may run into permissions problems after a new cyfrSpaces installation, and see ``permission denied`` errors in your cyfrSpaces logs.

 The following settings should work for most SELinux systems that use the default distro profiles.
 Run these commands as root, and remember to adjust the filepaths